SneezyG/dataViz/README.md

-# d3-visual-repo
+# Data visualization
-Visualizing data in web-app
+Visualizing data in web-app with d3js